Wedding Day Tips

 GROUP PHOTOS

-The only posed photos I tend to capture on the day are formal group photos with your family and friends.
-I recommend keeping the list as short as possible, for your sanity more than anything.
+When it comes to formal group photos with your family and friends, I recommend keeping the list as short as possible, for your sanity more than anything.
 Generally I say keep it to under 10 different groups.
 I will ask you to provide a list of these before the wedding day so I can print and bring along with me so we don’t miss any out.
-I will also ask if you can delegate someone in your wedding party than can be responsible for rounding up people for these.

 Here are examples of typical group photos -

-bride & groom + bride family
+• bride & groom + bride family

-bride & groom + groom family
+• bride & groom + groom family

-bride & groom + both families
+• bride & groom + both families

-bride & groom + groomsmen
+• bride & groom + groomsmen

-bride & groom + bridemaids
+• bride & groom + bridesmaids

-bride & groom + groomsmen & bridemaids
+• bride & groom + groomsmen & bridesmaids

-Plus have a think and let me know any important ‘must have’ photos you’d like, especially with certain people or groups, for example bride with mum/dad, brothers/sisters, nan/grandad etc, college/uni/work friends etc
+Plus have a think and let me know any important ‘must have’ photos you’d like, especially with certain people or groups, for example bride with mum/dad, brothers/sisters, nan/grandad etc, college/uni/work friends etc.

 GOOD VIBES

-If you turn up to your wedding ready to have fun and party, so will your guests, energy is transferable.
+If you turn up to your wedding ready to have fun and party…so will your guests…energy is transferable.
 If you’re worrying what the weather is doing or the candles haven’t been lit etc and you start to stress out, your guests can sense this and energy will fall.
-You can’t control everything, especially the English weather.
-Some of the best photos I’ve captured have been in the rain using a see-through umbrella and off camera flash, so don’t worry about the photos, that’s my job ; ) whatever the weather, i’ll capture beautiful images for you.
+You can’t control everything, especially the English weather, and especially in Cornwall!

-Remember above all else what this day is all about.
-Forget traditions unless you actually want to do them of course.
-Don’t do something because you think that you have to or because your parents did it at their wedding.
-Have a blast and celebrate!
+Forget traditions…unless you actually want to do them of course.
+Don’t do something because you think that you have to…or because your parents did it at their wedding.

 SPEECHES

 The speeches are all about managing expectations.
-If you have someone stood in the darkest part of the room with his back to half of the wedding party and they decide to start roaming around the room, images may well suffer.
+If you have someone stood in the darkest part of the room with his back to half of the wedding party and they decide to start roaming around the room, images/video may well suffer.

-Choose a spot for all of the speeches to take place.
+• Choose a spot for all of the speeches to take place.
 Whether that’s one specific spot or whether each speaker is going to just stand up from their seat and speak from there.
 Have a plan and stick to it.
-One specific spot really helps me especially with lighting.
+One specific spot really helps me especially with lighting,

-A mic stand can be a great idea to give a specific location for the speeches to take place.
+• A mic stand can be a great idea to give a specific location for the speeches to take place.
 It also frees hands to hold notes and to skip through pages instead of having to fumble around.
 Either the wedding venue, your sound guy/dj/band will have one if you ask.

-Chat to your speech givers and prep them about these points ahead of time.
+• Chat to your speech givers and prep them about these points ahead of time.

-UNPLUGGED
+UNPLUGGED WEDDING

 Ceremony